Flitternie/flitternie.github.io/index.md

 #  Lunyiu Nie [CV](flitternie.github.io/CV.pdf)

 I’m a final year undergraduate student at The Chinese University of Hong Kong.
 My Advisors are [**Prof. Wai Lam**](http://www1.se.cuhk.edu.hk/~textmine/) and [**Prof. Leizhen Cai**](https://www.cse.cuhk.edu.hk/~lcai/).
-My research interest mainly lie in natural language processing, with particular focuses on the transfer learning and the intersection of natural langauge and programming language.
+My research interests mainly lie in natural language processing, with particular focuses on the transfer learning of NLP and the intersection of natural langauge and programming language.

 ## Education

-### The Chinese University of Hong Kong
-#### Advisor: Prof. Wai Lam and Prof. Leizhen Cai
+### The Chinese University of Hong Kong              Advisor: Prof. Wai Lam and Prof. Leizhen Cai

 #### B.B.A. in Professional Accountancy, Second Major in Computer Science              Sep.
 2015 – Jul.
 2020